US Naval Base Solomons: Operation Huddle

-Operation Huddle was the code name of the base planned for the base on Ndeni island, in the Santa Cruz islands group, about 250 miles (400 km) to the east of the Solomons islands.
-The plan was abandoned as the site had unfavorable terrain and there was cerebral malaria on the island.
+Operation Huddle was the code name for a proposed United States naval base planned for Ndeni Island in the Santa Cruz Islands group, approximately 250 miles (400 km) east of the Solomon Islands.
+The plan was ultimately abandoned due to unfavorable terrain and the prevalence of cerebral malaria on the island.

-After the Battle of the Santa Cruz Islands the island was used.
-While a land base was not built at Ndeni the USS McFarland a destroyer/seaplane tender supported a flying boat squadron of Consolidated PBY Catalina at Graciosa Bay Ndeni anchorage port.
-The floating base depart after defeat in the naval battle of Savo Island in August 1942.
-PBY Catalina returned to Ndeni for reconnaissance work during the naval Battle of the Eastern Solomons on 24 August 1942 and Battle of Santa Cruz Islands on 26 October 1942.
+Following the Battle of the Santa Cruz Islands, Ndeni Island was used in a limited capacity.
+Although no permanent land base was constructed, the destroyer-seaplane tender USS McFarland supported a flying boat squadron of Consolidated PBY Catalina aircraft at Graciosa Bay anchorage.
+The floating base departed after the naval Battle of Savo Island in August 1942.
+PBY Catalina aircraft later returned to Ndeni for reconnaissance missions during the Battle of the Eastern Solomons on August 24, 1942, and the Battle of the Santa Cruz Islands on October 26, 1942.

 Tenders

-Tenders that were stationed at Solomons:
+The following tenders were stationed in the Solomon Islands during World War II: